-Departments should assess every course, including general education courses, at least once over a three-year cycle.
-Departments with a program should assess their program-level outcomes at least once over a three-year cycle.
+All areas should assess regularly.
+Academic departments should assess every program and course, including general education courses, at least once over a four-year cycle.
 If the outcomes have not been assessed within that time, they will be assessed during the current or next semester offered.
+Learning support areas should also create an assessment rotation plan to ensure that all areas are assessed in an on-going and systematic fashion.